Bolton School Sixth Form Boys

 How will I be assessed?

-Unit 2 Understanding and Written Response in Russian 2 hours 30 minutes
+Paper 2 Written Response to works and translation 2 hours 40 minutes

 Where will it lead?

 The links between Russia, the former Soviet Republics and the West continue to grow rapidly.
-Employment opportunities now exist in all spheres ranging from journalism and publishing to business and industry.
-Pupils who have been able to offer Russian at Advanced Level have found that they have received more favourable offers from universities keen to snap them up, not just for the linguistic talents they possess, but also for the logical and deductive skills they have developed.
+Employment opportunities now exist in all spheres ranging from journalism and publishing to business and industry, with tourism becoming increasingly more prominent as an employer.
+Those opportunities exist here in the UK as well as around the globe, aided in no small part by the decision to host the 2018 FIFA World Cup in Russia, which put the nation at the centre of global attention.
+Students who have been able to offer Russian at Advanced Level have found that they have received more favourable offers from universities keen to snap them up, not just for the linguistic talents they possess, but also for the logical and deductive skills they have developed.
 Ultimately, however, where Russian takes you depends very much on you.